 How long do Yorkies live?

-Like many small breeds, Yorkshire Terriers tend to have long life spans, typically ranging from 12 to 15 years.
+Like many small breeds, Yorkshire Terriers tend to have long life spans, typically ranging from about 12 to 15 years.
 However, your Yorkie’s lifespan will be greatly impacted by many factors, such as diet, exercise, and the quality of their breeding lineage.
 Taking steps to help your pup lead a healthy lifestyle can greatly influence their life span and quality of life.
 You can learn more in our guide, How Long Do Yorkies Live?

 Feeding your Yorkie